In this post, you'll learn how to identify prospects inbound style.

 One of the reasons why people prospect is to grow their businesses.

-However the digital-first world, the modern buyer’s journey that we live in and the way people behave today online -- on search engines and on social media, with artificial intelligence, personal assistants, smartwatches, and smartphones -- changes how you need to prospect.
+However, the digital-first world, the modern buyer’s journey that we live in, and how people behave online -- on search engines and social media, with artificial intelligence, personal assistants, smartwatches, and smartphones -- changes how you need to prospect.

 Because as crazy as it sounds, your buyers -- your prospects, your future clients -- do a lot of other things besides just looking at your products and services.
 Chances are they

 - Shop on Amazon.com and use Amazon Prime

 - Subscribe to a service like Netflix, Hulu, or Sirius XM.